laura-MtA/Martinez-Alvarez_et.al._2026/Figure5/README.md

 ## Figure 5 - phylogenetic analyses of defense systems

-Scripts associated to the trees shown in Figure 5, illustrating the evolutionary relationships of selected archaeal, bacterial and eukaryotic defense systems
+Scripts associated to the trees shown in Figure 5.
 Protein sequences used are reposited in Supplementary Table 10.
 #
 ### Requirements